Public Holidays in Grenada 2026 – National & Caribbean Holidays

 Carnival TuesdayAugust 12TuesdaySecond day of Carnival.

-Thanksgiving DayOctober 25SaturdayCommemorates the 1983 military intervention.
+Thanksgiving DayOctober 25SaturdayCommemorates the 1983 intervention.

 Christmas DayDecember 25ThursdayChristian celebration of Jesus’ birth.